Competitive Lead Assignment: Gamifying Lead Distribution for Peak Performance

 The Speed-to-Lead Advantage

-Studies show contact speed matters more than almost anything else in sales.
+Studies show lead response time matters more than almost anything else in sales.
 The first rep to reach a lead has exponentially better conversion odds than someone who calls 24 hours later.

 Competitive distribution weaponizes this.
 When reps know they're racing others for the lead, they respond in minutes instead of hours.
 That speed advantage translates directly to conversion lift.